 Arya: You have to, you have to do something.

-Leahy: Wouldn't you get the consent of the surgeon who is supposed to
+Leahy: Wouldn't you get the consent of the surgeon who is supposed tobe receiving, first?

 Of course, that surgeon would have been Arya himself.
 But he said: